Help with the cost of visiting prison

 If you are aged under 18 or over 75 or in receipt of Disability Living Allowance or have a medical condition which makes travelling difficult you may quality for the travel expenses of companion to be paid.

-The first time you claim, you will have to fill in a fairly detailed form giving information about yourself and the person you want to visit.
-APVU forms can be obtained from the Prisoners' Families Helpline - 0808 808 2003.
+The first time you claim, you will have to fill in a form online about yourself and the person you want to visit.
+If you have difficulty applying online ring Help With Prison Visits for advice on 0300 063 2100, Monday to Friday, 9am to 5pm.

 You can claim for one visit every 14 days up to a maximum of 26 a year.
 Claims must be made within 28 days of the date of the first visit.

-You can claim for payment for up to 2 visits before you travel.
-If you are travelling by train you will normally be sent a warrant to exchange for tickets at the station when you leave.
+You can claim a payment for a visit before you travel.
+If you are travelling by train you will normally be sent a code to exchange for tickets at the station when you leave.

-If you need to apply before you visit, allow ten working days plus 5 days for delivery by post for the APVU to process your claim and send you the giro cheque in time.
-You must send all receipts/tickets and a confirmation of visit voucher to APVU within 28 days of the visit taking place even if it is your last visit.
-Use the prepaid envelope that they send you (the confirmation of visit voucher is sent to you by APVU.
-It must be completed at the prison).
+If you need to apply before you visit, allow ten working days for Help With Prison Visits to process your claim and send you either a bar code for a payment at a Post Office or payment into your bank account.
+You must attach all receipts/tickets and a confirmation of visit voucher to your online claim within 28 days of the visit taking place even if it is your last visit.

 If you are away from home for five hours or more, you can also claim a set meal allowance.
-Overnight allowances may be paid at the discretion of the APVU.
-Before incurring any expenditure check with the APVU to confirm they will contribute to an overnight stay.
+Overnight allowances may be paid at the discretion of Help With Prison Visits.
+Before incurring any expenditure check with Help With Prison Visits to confirm they will contribute to an overnight stay.

-Full details of expenses covered by the scheme are given in the booklet that accompanies the claim form.
+Full details of expenses covered by the scheme are given in the guide that is available online at www.gov.uk/helpwithprisonvisits

 Extra visits where you do not need a Visiting Order will be covered.
 This may include a special family day, children's day or where you are involved in a case conference or sentence planning.
-Include a short note with your application to tell the APVU or endorse the form "special visit".
+The prison should normally be able to confirm this in writing for Help With Prison Visits to see.

-If there is anything else you need to know about the scheme you can write to the APVU at:
+If there is anything else you need to know about the scheme you can e-mail Help With Prison Visits at: